martinyung/port-scanner/README.md

 $ docker run -p 5000:80 port-scanner
 ```

-The app is running at http://localhost:5000/
+The app will run at http://localhost:5000/

 ### Deploy to AWS
 #### Frontend Deploy to AWS S3

-Change Directory
+Change directory
 ```bash
 $ cd scanner-ui
 ```